 Chicago Bears vs. Green Bay Packers

-It’s a rematch of last season’s NFC Championship game as the Chicago Bears host the Green Bay Packers at Soldier Field on Sunday.
-The Packers are -4 point favorites over the Bears with an over/under point total set at 45.
+The Chicago Bears and the Green Bay Packers meet on Sunday at Soldier Field in a pivotal NFC North NFL battle.
+The Packers are -2.5 point favorites over the Bears with an over/under point total set at 42.